shreytheshreyas/tp/docs/UserGuide.md

 Select a new project from the project list and brings user to Project View of specified project.

-> :bulb: The project must exist before it can be selected.
+> :exclamation: The project must exist before it can be selected.

 Format: `select p/PROJECT_INDEX`